3 Spatial data operations

 2 93018.560814 0.000000

 Note that the distance between the second and third features in nz_height and the second feature in co is zero.
-This demonstrates the fact that distances between points and polygons refer to the distance to any part of the polygon: the second and third points in nz_height are in Otago, which can be verified by plotting them (Figure 3.15):
+This demonstrates the fact that distances between points and polygons refer to the distance to any part of the polygon: the second and third points in nz_height are in Otago, which can be verified by plotting them (two almost completely overlappling points in Figure 3.15).

-Figure 3.15: The second and third nz_height points, and the Otago ploygon from nz
+Figure 3.15: The first three nz_height points, and the Otago and Canterbury regions from nz

-The previous chapter (Section Section 2.4) demonstrated how to retrieve values associated with specific cell IDs, or row and column combinations, from a raster.
+The previous chapter (and especially Section 2.3) demonstrated how to retrieve values associated with specific row and column combinations from a raster.
 Raster values can also be extracted by location (coordinates) and other spatial objects.
 To use coordinates for subsetting, we can use the .sample method of a rasterio file connection object, combined with a list of coordinate tuples.
-The methods is demonstrated below to find the value of the cell that covers a point located at coordinates of (0.1,0.1) in elev.
-The returned object is a generator:
+The method is demonstrated below to find the value of the cell that covers a point located at coordinates of (0.1,0.1) in elev.
+The returned object is a generator.
+The rationale for returning a generator, rather than a list, is memory efficiency.
+The number of sampled points may be huge, in which case we would want to generate the values one at a time rather than all at once.

 src_elev.sample([(0.1, 0.1)])

-In case we want all values at once, we can apply list.
-Since there was just one point, the result is just one extracted value, in this case 16:
+In case we nevertheless want all values at once, such as when the number of points is small, we can force the generatrion of all values from a generator at once, using list.
+Since there was just one point, the result is one extracted value, in this case 16.

 list(src_elev.sample([(0.1, 0.1)]))